robwillup/retros/README.md

 <div align="center">
     <img
         src="https://repository-images.githubusercontent.com/709978523/5298bcc2-e191-46a5-a5f7-1bda2c7f8075"
-        alt="RoSy" style="width: 600px;"/>
+        alt="RoSy" style="width: 550px;"/>
         <p>Image by @robwillup<p>
 </div>

-> **Status**
->
+## Status

-> Early development.
+Early development.
 There are many features to be added and there may be bugs in current versions.

+## Piracy

+This project does NOT provide any game ROM files and does not encourage obtaining such files illegally.

 ## Download

 You can download the latest binary from [releases](https://github.com/robwillup/rosy/releases) or use one of the commands below:

 > For Windows, you may need to download using the command below.
-When downloading from
+When downloading
-> the browser, Windows Defender removed it as a virus.
+> from the browser, Windows Defender removed it as a virus.

 ### Linux